Haameed/opennebula-dynamic-inventory/README.md

-# Snapp OpenNebula Ansible Inventory Plugin
+# OpenNebula Ansible Inventory Plugin

-The `snapp.opennebula` Ansible inventory plugin dynamically fetches virtual machines (VMs) from OpenNebula servers and groups them by VM names, labels, and attributes (e.g., `SSH_PORT`).
+The `haameed.opennebula_dynamic_inventory` Ansible inventory plugin dynamically fetches virtual machines (VMs) from OpenNebula servers and groups them by VM names, labels, and attributes (e.g., `SSH_PORT`).
 It supports regex-based name sanitization and generates a sample configuration file for easy setup.

-This plugin is designed for use with Ansible CLI, AWX, and GitLab CI, and is compatible with OpenNebula servers at `http://one.snapp.tech` and `http://new-one.snapp.tech`.
+This plugin is designed for use with Ansible CLI, AWX, and GitLab CI, and supports multiple OpenNebula servers.

 ## Features
 - Fetches only running VMs (state `RUNNING`) from OpenNebula.